 Gua Sha is a traditional Chinese treatment for pain.
 It is also used by therapists to treat asthma, bronchitis, colds, flu, fever, heatstroke, fibromyalgia, strains, sprains, and muscle spasms.
-If you are suffering from any of these ailments, consider a Gua Sha treatment from George, one of our therapists who also has extensive training in Chinese medicine.
+If you are suffering from any of these ailments, consider a Gua Sha treatment from Jenna, one of our therapists.

 For those who haven’t experienced Chinese medicine or are skeptical, there is documented evidence showing how effective Gua Sha is.
 A team of German doctors conducted a controlled trial where patients suffering from chronic neck pain were separated into two groups.
 One group received Gua Sha treatments, while the other was administered heat packs.
 The first group saw a significant decrease in symptoms, while the second group did not.